- Where are the eligible locations?

 7. Do I need to provide my bank account details again?

-If you have not lodged your bank account details with Human Services for WIP – Doctor Stream (or GPRIP), or your bank details have changed, you must lodge your bank account details to receive payments.
-You can update your details using Health Professional Online Services (HPOS) (see below) or access the WIP – Doctor Stream bank account details form on the Human Services website.
+If you have not lodged your bank account details with Services Australia for WIP – Doctor Stream (or GPRIP), or your bank details have changed, you must lodge your bank account details to receive payments.
+You can update your details using Health Professional Online Services (HPOS) (see below) or access the WIP – Doctor Stream bank account details form on the Services Australia website.

 IMPORTANT NOTE: it is the medical practitioner’s responsibility to ensure that bank account details are up to date at all times to facilitate payments.